Le Molay-Littry: Tournières

 Tournières is a little village not far from Molay-Littry where U.S. General Dwight D. Eisenhower established his first HQ in France code-named Shellburst.
 The success of the landings on 5 June 1944 led the Red Cross, and later the Maquis, to establish themselves here temporarily.
 Many important meetings took place at Shellburst.

 After the liberation of the area by Allied Forces in early June, engineers of the Ninth Air Force IX Engineering Command began construction of a combat Advanced Landing Ground outside of the town.
 Declared operational on 25 June, the airfield was designated as "A-9", it was used by photo-reconnaissance units and various repair and support units until October when it was closed.

 Surrounding area

-A boarding school for girls from Saint–Lo, then a summer camp for Citroen both benefited from its peaceful grounds until 1978.
-At that time, the chateau was completely renovated and transformed into a three star hotel.
+A boarding school for girls from Saint–Lo, then a summer camp for Citroën both benefited from its peaceful grounds until 1978.
+At that time, the chateau was completely renovated and transformed into a three-star hotel.

 In February 1993, the Chateau du Molay was purchased by Travelbound, an English education travel company owned by specialist travel group Travelopia.